Halley's Comet: 1910

-The 1910 approach, which came into naked-eye view around 10 April and came to perihelion on 20 April, was notable for several reasons: it was the first approach of which photographs exist, and the first for which spectroscopic data were obtained.
-Furthermore, the comet made a relatively close approach of 0.15 au, making it a spectacular sight.
-Indeed, on 19 May, Earth actually passed through the tail of the comet.
-One of the substances discovered in the tail by spectroscopic analysis was the toxic gas cyanogen, which led press to misquote the astronomer Camille Flammarion by stating he claimed that, when Earth passed through the tail, the gas "would impregnate the atmosphere and possibly snuff out all life on the planet".
-Despite reassurances from scientists that the gas would not inflict harm on Earth, the damage had already been done with members of the public panic buying gas masks and quack "anti-comet pills".
+The comet's 1910 approach brought it into naked-eye view around 10 April, and it reached perihelion on 20 April.
+It was the first approach of which photographs exist and the first for which spectroscopic data were obtained.
+Furthermore, the comet made a relatively close approach of 0.15 au, making it obvious to the naked eye.
+On 19 May, Earth passed through the tail of the comet.
+One of the substances discovered in the tail by spectroscopic analysis was the toxic gas cyanogen, which led to press speculation that life on Earth could be endangered.
+Despite reassurances from scientists that the gas would not present any danger, public panic buying of gas masks was recorded, and quack "anti-comet pills" were sold.

-The comet added to the unrest in China on the eve of the Xinhai Revolution that would end the last dynasty in 1911.
-As James Hutson, a missionary in Sichuan Province at the time, recorded:
+The comet added to the unrest in China on the eve of the Xinhai Revolution, which would end the Qing dynasty in 1911.
+James Hutson, a missionary in Sichuan at the time, recorded:

-"The people believe that it indicates calamity such as war, fire, pestilence, and a change of dynasty.
-In some places on certain days the doors were unopened for half a day, no water was carried and many did not even drink water as it was rumoured that pestilential vapour was being poured down upon the earth from the comet."
+The people believe that it indicates calamity such as war, fire, pestilence, and a change of dynasty.
+In some places on certain days the doors were unopened for half a day, no water was carried and many did not even drink water as it was rumoured that pestilential vapour was being poured down upon the earth from the comet.

-The 1910 visitation coincided with a visit from Hedley Churchward, the first known English Muslim to make the Haj pilgrimage to Mecca.

-The comet was used in an advertising campaign of Le Bon Marché, a well-known department store in Paris.

 The comet was also fertile ground for hoaxes.
-One that reached major newspapers claimed that the Sacred Followers, a supposed Oklahoma religious group, attempted to sacrifice a virgin to ward off the impending disaster, but were stopped by the police.
+One was that reached major newspapers claimed that the Sacred Followers, a supposed Oklahoma religious group, attempted to sacrifice a virgin to ward off the impending disaster but were stopped by the police.